A New York City Criminal Attorney Explains Kidnapping

 The form of kidnapping that most of us are familiar with, that of taking and restraining a person and then asking a third person or corporation for ransom is actually a rare form of the usual kidnapping cases seen in New York.
 This form of kidnapping may even rise to a federal crime and have a terrorism component.

 The kidnapping seen day to day in NY courtrooms is most often that of noncustodial parents taking control of children not legally in their custody.
 The defendants in these cases should not be complacent because the court looks on them as parental cases.
 If convicted, these defendants can still receive a good amount of jail time as a penalty for this crime even if it involves their own children.
 An excellent NYC kidnapping attorney can negotiate this type of case and possibly remove any jail time from the equation.
-The Bukh Law Firm is proud of our ability to help our clients in this way.
+The Law Office of Bukh Law Firm, PLLC is proud of our ability to help our clients in this way.

 Listed below are the New York penal statutes which apply to kidnapping and the associated crimes of unlawful imprisonment: